 On the right-hand side of the gates is a flag pole and a large camellia tree, some of its pinky-red flowers lying on the grass surrounded by daisies.

 In front of the tree and pole, on a slab of white marble surrounded by red bricks, is a four-line inscription.

 "Sons of this place, let this of you be said,

 That you who live are worthy of your dead.

 These died that you who live may keep

 Home, honour, freedom, till you fall asleep."

-Tomorrow morning, the New Zealand flag will fly above those words as The Last Post and then the Reveille sound out across the Domain.
+On Armistice Day, the New Zealand flag will fly above those words as The Last Post and then the Reveille sound out across the Domain.